Internet Banking Terms and Conditions

 - "PIN" means your Personal Identification Number you use to transact at Automatic Teller Machines or using EFTPOS.

 - "Receiving ADI" means an ADI which is a subscriber to the ePayments Code and whose customer has received an internet payment which You have reported as being a Mistaken Internet Payment.

-- "Secret Codes" means all of the TAC, IBP, ETP, Customer ID and Security Token Code or any one or more of them or any other Secret Code prescribed or required by us other than a PIN.
+- "Secret Codes" means all of the TAC, IBP, ETP, Customer ID, Insurance Password and Security Token Code or any one or more of them or any other Secret Code prescribed or required by us other than a PIN.

 - "Secure Message" means an electronic mail message sent to us by you from within your secure Internet banking Session, or by us to you to retrieve from within your secure Internet banking Session.

 - "Security Token" means a small electronic device which generates a Security Token Code.

 - Security Token Code means the random code generated by a Security Token, which changes approximately every 60 seconds and includes any temporary Security Token Code that is issued by us under clause 14(e) of these conditions.

 - "Secure Computer Equipment" includes set top boxes, computers, games consoles, televisions, mobile phones or any other equipment that may be used to access Internet Banking and you believe is managed and used in a secure way.
 This may include but is not limited to:

 - installing reputable firewalls, anti-spam or anti-virus software;